RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 Configure the IDE to start the associated BANKDEMO server automatically as follows:

 1. Click **Tools \> Options**.
-2. Expand **Rocket Software Tools**, and click **Enterprise Server**.
+2. Expand **Rocket Software Tools** and click **Enterprise Server**.
-3. Check the following options on this page to enable the IDE to start or stop the associated server, and to enable dynamic debugging, for when it is not enabled in the server:
+3. Select the following options on this page to enable the IDE to start or stop the associated server, and to enable dynamic debugging, for when it is not enabled in the server:
     - **Automatically start the associated server** - this ensures the IDE will start the server if it is not running when you execute the application.
     - **Stop running servers on project/folder close** - this enables the IDE to stop the server when you close the project.
     - **Automatically enable dynamic debugging** - this ensures the IDE will check whether the server has dynamic debugging enabled and, if it is not, will enable it when you start debugging.